A Two-Step Projection-Based Goodness-of-Fit Test for Ultra-High Dimensional Sparse Regressions: Numerical studies

-We further compare the predictive accuracy of the linear logistical regression model with the quadratic logistical regression model.
-We conducted $100$ runs to reduce the bias resulting from the randomness in selecting samples for the training and testing sets.
-In each run, the dataset was randomly shuffled and split into a training set ($80\%$) and a testing set ($20\%$).
-The models are estimated using the training set, and the predictive accuracy of these models is computed using the testing set.
-We then get an average predictive accuracy of $76.51\%$ for the quadratic logistical regression model, which is better than the linear logistical regression model with the accuracy of $72.46\%$.
-This confirms that a quadratic logistical regression model may be useful to fit this dataset.
+The second analysis is a classification task that aims at predicting whether a molecule is musk or non-musk.
+The dataset is available at \url{https://archive.ics.uci.edu/dataset/74/musk+version+1}.
+It contains 476 observations and 168 features.
+We first remove non-predictive variables (``molecule name'' and ``conformation name''), leaving 476 observations and 166 features.
+The label value $Y$ represents the category of the molecule (0: non-musk, 1: musk).
+We then check whether a sparse linear logistic regression model is adequate for a classification task and apply the proposed tests $\hat{T}_{\rm{min}}^C$ and $\hat{T}_{\rm{Fisher}}^C$ to check whether $E(Y|X)=\exp{(\beta^T X)}/(1+\exp{(\beta^T X)})$ is plausible.
+The choices for the bandwidth $h$ and projections are also the same as in the simulation studies.
+The $p$-values of $\hat{T}_{\rm{min}}^C$ and $\hat{T}_{\rm{Fisher}}^C$ are approximately $0.608$ and $0.666$, respectively, which indicates that a linear logistic regression model may be adequate to fit this data.
+We further calculate the predictive accuracy of the linear logistic regression model.
+We conducted $50$ runs to reduce the bias resulting from the randomness in selecting samples for the training and testing sets.
+In each run, the dataset was randomly shuffled and split into a training set ($75\%$) and a testing set ($25\%$).
+The models are estimated using the training set, then the predictive accuracy and the Area Under the Curve (AUC) are computed using the testing set.
+We then obtain an average predictive accuracy of $80.4\%$ and an AUC of $87.5\%$ for the linear logistic regression model, which further confirms that the linear logistic regression model may be suitable for fitting this dataset.